 5. Improve Image Processing

 Your central nervous system (which includes your brain) is highly adapted to process images.
-Visual information enters through your eyes, travels along your optic nerve, into your thalamus (a small structure in the brain that is responsible for relaying sensory data), and ends up in your visual cortex, where it gets processed.
+Visual information enters through your eyes, travels along your optic nerve.
+Goes into your thalamus (a small structure in the brain that is responsible for relaying sensory data), and ends up in your visual cortex, where it gets processed.

 Accelerated learning relies less solely on verbal abstractions than other styles of learning.
 Instead, it focuses more on creating concrete images based on verbal abstractions.
 This makes data more meaningful and easier and faster to learn.
 Therefore, information tends to be more fully processed by the brain into your long-term memory storage bank.